-Let’s make a floater, shall we?
-Somewhere Katie B is chuckling, because I just used the term “floater” (the video at the bottom of this post might explain that weird maybe-you-had-to-be-there-joke).
-Anyway, the point is that I did a little frame-hack that’s super easy, free if you have a few basic items on hand, and only a few bucks even if you don’t.
+Let’s make a floating frame, shall we?
+I did a little frame hack that’s super easy and free if you have a few basic items on hand – or only a few bucks even if you don’t.
 So for anyone out there who likes the look of a floating glass frame but doesn’t want to pay around twenty bucks for one, you can probably use an old frame that you already have to whip one up.

 Then I was about to run out and buy some large paper to use as a backing or mat when I thought… what if I just let it float behind the glass?
 Sort of like the art in Clara’s nursery that floats in a store-bought frame from Target (it’s the frame on the bottom-left of this old pic).